First-order definability of Darmon points in number fields: Introduction

 \end{enumerate}

 \end{theorem}

 We begin with a definition of Darmon Points in Section \ref{darmpts} and develop the examples that will be relevant for this paper.
-We continue with Section \ref{qads} with an exposition of the connection between Quaternion Algebras, Hilbert Symbols, and diophantine sets, which will allow us to give a proof of a version of a stronger version of Theorem \ref{mmethod}.
-We conclude with Section \ref{proofs} by using all the above to prove Theorem \ref{firstgoal} and Theorem \ref{2ndgoal}.
+We continue with Section \ref{qads} with an exposition of the connection between Quaternion Algebras, Hilbert Symbols, and diophantine sets, which will allow us to give a proof of a version of Theorem \ref{method}.
+In Section \ref{proofs}, we use the above to prove Theorem \ref{firstgoal} and Theorem \ref{2ndgoal}, and Section $\ref{calc}$ to bound the first-order formula complexity.
+We conclude with Section \ref{improve}, indicating how the results of this paper and \cite{derasis2024firstorder} might be improved.